 Information You Explicitly Give Us

 Note that we do not collect any payment information when you subscribe to one of our services.
-We have an agreement with Acuity Scheduling who collects the payment data.
+We have an agreement with Stripe and Acuity Scheduling who collect the payment data.

 Information We Collect Automatically

 We collect information from users at a number of different points on our website.
 We utilize software at times to record user activity to improve the usability of our website, but we do not see any private information (such as names, email addresses, or any other personally identifiable information) in doing so.
 Here’s a list of information that may be tracked: Your network routing information (where you come from).
 Your Internet Protocol (IP) address used to connect your computer to the Internet and may identify your general geographic location or company.
 Your computer and connection information such as browser type, version, and time zone setting, browser plug-in types and versions, operating system, and platform.

 Third Party Services We Use That Track User Information

 Publicly Available Data From Other Sources

 We may also store certain information from automated interactions on websites other than btr.org or other data you may have made publicly available.
 This information may include:Your name, your social account, and Personal Data that is public on that account when providing a rate review or participating on social media (for example, the WordPress Plugin Directory, Facebook, Twitter, LinkedIn, Google+, Pinterest or Instagram).